 The SMRL does not undertake investigations for the diagnosis for leprosy.
+UK wide information and advice can be found at: Memorandum on leprosy 2023 - GOV.UK

-Clinicians should refer all suspected or confirmed cases to one of the national leprosy centres where the case can be reviewed by a Consultant Advisor in Leprosy.
-Contact in the first instance:
+Clinicians should refer all suspected or confirmed cases to one of the national leprosy centres where the case can be reviewed by a Consultant Advisor in Leprosy in London, Liverpool or Birmingham.
+For the HDT London contact in the first instance:

-Dr. Stephen Walker Consultant Advisor in Leprosy Hospital for Tropical Diseases Mortimer Market Centre Capper Street London WC1E 6JB Tel: 020 3447 5959
+Dr. Stephen Walker Consultant Advisor in Leprosy Hospital for Tropical Diseases Mortimer Market Centre Capper Street London WC1E 6JB Tel: 020 3447 5959 uclh.htdadmin@nhs.net